Press coverage related to the golf project:

 What does this mean for the park’s natural elements, like the Old Forest?

 The Conservancy staff includes a forester, a bird biologist, and a naturalist.
 This team has put a lot of work into integrating the golf course design into the George Kessler design aesthetic, meaning that the beauty of nature speaks for itself and should be highlighted.
 We created a comprehensive analysis of the secondary forest edge habitat and presented it to the team at King-Collins, who enthusiastically adopted our recommendations.
-We are suggesting some careful, selective treatment of that forest edge to soften the transition, maintain and protect the areas that are high-functioning habitat for birds, and remove things like giant ragweed that have low value.
+The project includes some careful, selective treatment of that forest edge to soften the transition, maintain and protect the areas that are high-functioning habitat for birds, and remove things like giant ragweed that have low value.
+(We talk about this in greater detail here.)
 A buffer of native grasses will be planted to ease that transition between the forest and the course.
 Everyone working on this project has agreed that the design is not just for golfers.
 It’s a unique space in that so many non-golfers also use it – runners, birders, dog-walkers.
 Everyone is a stakeholder, and everyone should benefit.

 We’re also focused on making this a habitat-friendly course as much as possible.
 We’ve suggested pollinator gardens in some of the rough areas (think about the weeds that grow along Lick Creek that are sprayed with pesticide every year being replaced with wildflowers).